alxcor/cam410/README.md

 The simulated conveyor is controlled by the outputs of the PLC, the conveyor band may be moved in both directions traversing the parts placed on the band.
 A click with the mouse on any button of the simulated conveyor sets the corresponding input in the connected PLC.

+Press Settings button and select a template for addresses: TIA training template or ST (Step7 Classic) template.

 Versions:
 - v230124 [24.01.2023] Cam410T: Fork of Cam410C based on Cam410C v230124.
 First version with 3D simulation.
 ![header](/docs/images/cam410_30.png)